 - e-1.
-Island States should consider utilizing a range of management tools, including Marine Protected Areas (MPA), and other similar tools to achieve integrated oceans management and ecosystem-based management (EBM) to conserve and use the marine environment and marine biodiversity in a sustainable manner, while taking into account local conditions and circumstances. - e-2.
-To be effective, it is necessary that MPAs are designed around clear objectives, developed and implemented in harmony with other objectives for use of marine space and resources.
-Marine conservation is about stewardship and much more than no-take areas.
-The broader approach to EBM is important for addressing the complex issues already facing island States, such as sustainable development, the human environment and maintenance of ecosystem processes and biological diversity. - e-3.
+Island States should consider utilizing a range of management tools, including Marine Protected Areas (MPA), and other similar tools to achieve integrated ocean management and ecosystem-based management (EBM) to conserve and use the marine environment and marine biodiversity in a sustainable manner, while taking into account local conditions and circumstances. - e-2.
+To be effective, it is necessary that scaled up MPAs (e.g., by networking) are designed around clear objectives, developed and implemented in harmony with other objectives for use of marine space and resources.
+Marine conservation is about stewardship and thus is much more than no-take areas.
+The broader approach to EBM is important for addressing the complex issues already facing island States, such as sustainable development, the human environment and maintenance of ecosystem processes and biological diversity, as reflected in the Aichi Targets set at COP10 of CBD.

+e-3.
 It is desirable that island States develop and adopt guidelines as appropriate for establishing and managing MPAs and applying suitable environmental impact assessment measures.
 The international community should strengthen technical and financial support for island States.